 SELECT * FROM educba WHERE technologies LIKE '_sql';

-that gives the following output: there is just one record with technologies value psql that matches the pattern.
+that gives the following output: just one record with technologies value psql matches the pattern.

-Now, we will retrieve the records that have __ two underscores in the first and second position and then the string SQL using the following query statement.
+Now, we will retrieve the records with __ two underscores in the first and second positions and then the string SQL using the following query statement.

 SELECT * FROM educba WHERE technologies LIKE '__sql';

 Only one record with MySQL technologies value is there that matches the pattern specified by us.